nicolastah/semantic-style-transfer/README.md

 - [CUDA](https://developer.nvidia.com/cuda-downloads) (**GPU**) -- Recommended
 - [CUDNN](https://developer.nvidia.com/cudnn) (**GPU**) -- Recommended

 I recommend creating **isolated Python environments** using [Virtualenv](https://virtualenv.pypa.io/en/stable/). **Vital** to **avoid dependencies conflicts**  :dizzy_face: when working on different projects.
 For those who are not familiar with Virtualenv, here are 2 tutorials that should help you get started, [tuto1](http://thepythonguru.com/python-virtualenv-guide/) and [tuto2](http://www.simononsoftware.com/virtualenv-tutorial-part-2/).
-Lastly, I' m using [Ubuntu16.04](https://www.ubuntu.com/download/desktop), but the code should run on Windows and macOs.
+The code was tested on [Ubuntu16.04](https://www.ubuntu.com/download/desktop).

  :warning: **Remarks**:
 - make sure that your **project interpreter** is **properly configured**.